tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 The assumption here is that there are specific invariant properties that all propagated messages need to maintain.

-An obvious example of a distributed computation is PoW blockchains is mining.
+An obvious example of a distributed computation in PoW blockchains is mining.
 And of course, the integrity of any PoW blockchains relies on the possibility for proper validation of the PoW.

 ### Trustlessness via PCDs